MicroProfile 6.1, Liberty Tools updates, and more in Open Liberty 23.0.0.12

 Configure statistics that are tracked by histogram and timer metrics with MicroProfile Metrics 5.1

 MicroProfile Metrics 5.1 includes new MicroProfile Config properties to configure the statistics that the histogram and timer metrics track and output.
 In MicroProfile Metrics 5.0, the histogram and timer metrics track and output only the max recorded value, the sum of all values, the count of the recorded values, and a static set of the 50th, 75th, 95th, 98th, 99th, and 99.9th percentiles.
-These values are emitted to the /metrics
+These values are emitted to the /metrics endpoint in Prometheus format.

 The properties that are introduced in MicroProfile Metrics 5.1 can define a custom set of percentiles and a custom set of histogram buckets for the histogram and timer metrics.
 Configuration properties are also included to enable a default set of histogram buckets, including properties for defining an upper and lower bound for the bucket set.